 Curried Butternut Squash Soup

-On Monday night, my younger sister came over for a casual, fall-inspired dinner.
-I promised her a comforting meal (as one does in the fall).
-After putting the veggies in the oven, I tried my hand at Thai spring rolls because…appetizers.
+On Monday night, my sister came over for a casual, fall-inspired dinner.
+After putting the veggies in the oven, I tried my hand at Thai spring rolls because, appetizers.
 Although the spring rolls were a borderline disaster — hello, can someone teach me how to assemble those things? — the soup was everything and more.
 Bless.

 Most days, I practice the art of intuitive cooking.
 I hardly follow recipes, and I err on the side of taste-testing as I go.
 I like to draw inspiration from cookbooks (like these two), but I also find delicious meals and snacks on Instagram, Pinterest, and beautifully-crafted blogs.
 Regardless, I hone in on my cravings and sauté / roast / assemble based on what’s in our fridge + pantry.
 I’m no meal planning purist.
 Obviously.
 Instead, I like to get creative and use what we have in our kitchen.